petergiordano/bolt-prototype/docs/activity-migration-specs/user-entry-fields-by-activity.md

 * No user entry - The activity assembles the user's inputs from this and previous activities into a complete positioning statement.
 The user can copy the statement, complete the workshop, or save their progress.
 ---

-# Day 3 - Market Entry Readiness
+# Workshop 3 - Market Entry Readiness

 ## Activity 1 - **market-entry-activity-1.html**